CatalaLang/catala-book/src/5-8-1-attributes.md

 appear duplicated or not at all, especially if optimisations are enabled (with the `-O` flag).
 If that happens, try to move the attribute to the root of the definition.

+## Implicit position arguments

+The `#[implicit_position_argument]` is used when declaring a function (often useful in conjunction with [external modules](./5-8-2-external-modules.md)), to mark one of its arguments of type `code_location` as _implicit_.
+The argument will not appear when calling the function, and will automatically be filled with the code position where the function was called from.

+This enables functions from libraries that can fail in some definite conditions to report the error where it happens in the user code, rather than point to the library.